 Fostering is a unique and rewarding way to save a life.

 Foster Home responsibilities include providing food, water, shelter, love, transportation to/from vet appointments and adoption events, and, if possible, training to help them become more adoptable.
 If a pet is returned by an adopter, we ask the Foster Home to take the pet back as a foster.
-It takes a LOT to save lives and our foster homes do amazing work with the homeless pets!
+Our foster homes do amazing work with the homeless pets!

 As a New Leash Foster Home, we ask that you get to know your foster pets but leave the bonding to their forever home.
 We don’t want to create a temporary bond that will be broken when they move on to a forever home.